Obesity trends in Australian children

 Overweight and obesity by location

-In 2014–15, the prevalence of overweight and obesity was higher among children and adolescents aged 2–17 years living in outer regional and remote areas, compared to those living in major cities.3
+In 2022–23, the prevalence of overweight and obesity was slightly higher among children and adolescents aged 2–17 years living in regional and remote areas, compared to those living in major cities.5

 Trends in overweight and obesity